 You can substitute dried tarragon for fresh, but you probably won't be very happy with the results.
 They taste very different, mostly because fresh tarragon has a far more intense flavor than dried tarragon.
 But if this seems like the best substitution given the herbs you currently have access to, use one teaspoon of dried tarragon in place of one tablespoon of fresh tarragon.

-If you grow tarragon in your garden, consider freezing some of your harvest, so you'll have access to "fresh" tarragon year round.
+If you grow tarragon in your garden, consider freezing some of your harvests, so you'll have access to "fresh" tarragon year-round.
 Freezing will preserve the intense flavor of tarragon in a way that drying can't.